Merge tag 'pm-6.16-rc5' of git://git.kernel.org/pub/scm/linux/kernel/git/rafael/linux-pm

 131

-132This enables to create an inclusive ruleset that will contain our rules.
+dad2f207 132This enables the creation of an inclusive ruleset that will contain our rules.

 133